all-of-us/workbench/.circleci/README.md

 #### Short-circuit evaluation:
-    * API/UI tests will not run if file has not changed inside `ui, api or api/src/main/resources` directories.
+    * API/UI tests will not run if file has not changed inside `ui, api, or api/src/main/resources` directories.
-    * Puppeteer tests will not run if file has not changed inside `e2e, ui, api or api/src/main/resources` directories.
+    * Puppeteer tests will not run if file has not changed inside `e2e, ui, or .circleci` directories.
     * Puppeteer tests will not run if changed files match patterns specified in `e2e-job-ignore-patterns.txt` file.

 #### Running tests in parallel: